Porsche Taycan: Chassis

 The Taycan's body is mainly steel and aluminium joined by different bonding techniques.
 The body's B pillars, side roof frame and seat cross member are made from hot-formed steel, while the bulkhead cross member is made from boron steel to improve safety.
 The shock absorber mounts, axle mounts and rear side members are forged aluminum; and all body panels, except the front and rear bumpers, are also made from aluminum to reduce weight.
 37% of the car is made of aluminium.

 Powertrain

 The Taycan uses a new battery-electric all-wheel-drive drivetrain with a permanent-magnet synchronous motor on each axle.
 At the front, power is sent to the wheels through a single-speed gearbox (8.05:1 gear ratio); and at the rear, through a two-speed transmission and a limited slip differential.
-The gearbox has a short planetary first gear (15.5:1) providing maximum acceleration, and a long-ratio second gear (8.05:1) delivering top speed and efficiency.
+The gearbox has a short planetary first gear (16:1) providing maximum acceleration, and a long-ratio second gear (8.05:1) delivering top speed and efficiency.

 Power comes from a 93 kWh 1389 lbs lithium-ion battery pack that doubles as a structural chassis component and keeps the center of gravity low.
-To increase rear-seat legroom, recesses called "foot garages" have been incorporated in the battery pack.
+To increase rear-seat legroom, recesses called "foot garages" have been incorporated into the battery pack.
 The 723-volt pack (835 volt full, 610 volt empty) has 33 modules with 12 LG Chem pouch cells each, for 396 cells in total.
+This battery is branded "Performance Battery Plus" (PB+).
+Porsche also offers a battery with a smaller capacity of 79.2 kWh (gross), branded "Performance Battery" (PB), for the Taycan and Taycan 4S, which reduces total weight by approximately 76 kg.
+PB uses 28 of the same 12-cell modules (336 cells total) as PB+, and operates with a voltage range of 520 to 720 V.